vuejs/vetur/docs/vti.md

 # VTI

-🚧This feature is not stable yet.🚧
+🚧 WIP.
+This feature is not stable yet. 🚧

-VTI (Vetur Terminal Interface) is a CLI that exposes some of Vetur's features.
+VTI (Vetur Terminal Interface) is a CLI that exposes some of Vetur's language features:

+- [x] Diagnostic errors
+- [ ] Formatting

 ## Usage